luchina-gabriel/BASE-EFI-INTEL-DESKTOP-15THGEN-CORE-ULTRA-200-ARROW-LAKE-PUBLIC/README.md

 - **`EnableWriteUnprotector`** - Please **`ENABLE`** if you get a Kernel Panic while booting macOS Installer.
 - Please **`DISABLE`** VT-d in BIOS for first Boot/Install.
 Then you can try to re-enabled it.
 - Add [AppleMCEReporterDisabler](https://github.com/acidanthera/bugtracker/files/3703498/AppleMCEReporterDisabler.kext.zip) Kext if you want to run macOS Ventura or earlier with Core Ultra.
-- Don't add [NVMeFix](https://github.com/acidanthera/NVMeFix) kext to use macOS Sonoma with Core Ultra.
+- Don't add [NVMeFix](https://github.com/acidanthera/NVMeFix) kext, it has been causing boot problems with Intel Core Ultra.

 # Special notes [DeviceProperties > Add]